daattali/beautiful-jekyll/calendar.md

 Legend:

 - Blue: lectures
-- Brown: other required activities
+- Dark red and green: labs
-- Orange: extracurricular/optional activities
+- Brown: other academic activities
-- Other colours: labs
+- Orange: extracurricular activities/events

 Note: you can click the small arrow in the upper-right to turn off certain calendars (like lab sections you're not in).
 You can also import these calendars directly into your own Google Calendar.
 If so, we suggest importing all calendars except for lab sections you're not in.